emberjs/rfcs/text/0754-default-managers.md

 something that the core team may want to address -- some folks may feel like there is churn in the component base-class, and don't know "what is correct", etc. The two approaches are similar enough where we could introduce a migration via lint rule or codemod.

+This proposal eliminates the possibility of using functions as components with the curly bracket syntax.
+However, using functions as components would still be possible with angle bracket invocation.

 ## Alternatives